Albany Park, Chicago: Korean commercial district

 The neighborhood was once known as the "Koreatown" of Chicago, beginning in the 1980s.
 The majority of Korean shops in Albany Park were found on Lawrence Avenue (4800 North) between Kedzie Avenue (3200 West) and Pulaski Road (4000 West), and many are still there.
 This particular section of Lawrence Avenue has been officially nicknamed "Seoul Drive" by the city of Chicago because of the multitude of Korean-owned enterprises on the street.
-Although many of the Korean Americans in the neighborhood have been moving to the north suburbs in recent years, it still retains its Korean flavor.
-Every year there is a Korean festival, and the neighborhood is home to a Korean radio station (1330 AM) as well as two Korean-language newspapers.
-There are still many Korean businesses interspersed among the newer Mexican bakeries and Middle Eastern grocery stores.
-Approximately 45% of the businesses on this particular stretch of Lawrence Avenue are owned by Korean-Americans.
+Although many of the Korean Americans in the neighborhood have been moving to the north suburbs in recent years, it still retains some Korean flavor.
+Previously there was a Korean festival in nearby North Park, but was last held in the late 2010s.
+The neighborhood was home to a Korean radio station (1330 AM) before the station moved to Des Plaines, and then Wheeling, IL, before shutting down in 2023.
+Albany Park was also once home to two Korean-language newspapers, but these have since moved to the suburbs.
+There are still some Korean businesses interspersed among the newer Mexican bakeries and Middle Eastern grocery stores.
+However, the Korean diaspora has increasingly left Albany Park in recent years for other cities or suburbs such as Niles and Glenview.
+From 1997 to 2017, the Korean business presence on Lawrence Avenue fell from 158 to 50.
+This loss has been attributed to shifts in immigration policy decreasing the number of visas allocated to Korean immigrants, as well as pursuit of economic opportunities outside of Chicago.